ibm-cloud-docs/logs-router/settings.md

 `private_api_endpoint_only`
 :   Specifies whether nor not a private endpoint can be used.
 If `true` only a private endpoint can be used.

+`api_version`
+:   Is the version of the API configured for this account.

 ## Updating the account settings using the API
 {: #settings-update-api}